tahoe-lafs/tahoe-lafs/docs/grid-introducer-internals.rst

   }

 To add a storage server,
-its mutable announcement readcap is linked into the directory referenced by ``collection-writecap``.
+a *read capability* provided by the storage server for a mutable announcement is linked into the directory referenced by ``collection-writecap``.

 To remove a storage server,
-its mutable announcement readcap is unlinked from the directory.
+the capability for its announcement is unlinked from the directory.

 A storage server can change its own announcement details at all time by rewriting the mutable object.